Indira Park

 Indira Park is a public greenspace and park in the heart of Hyderabad, India.
 The foundation stone for the Indira Park was laid during September 1975 by the then President of India Fakhruddin Ahmed and was opened to the public in the year 1978 with complete landscaping.
 Indira Park occupies 76 acre of area.
 The park located in Domalguda is managed by the Hyderabad Metropolitan Development Authority and lies along the Hussain Sagar lake.
-The park contains an award-winning rock garden.
+The park contains a rock garden.

 Facilities

 In 2001, the civic authorities of Hyderabad planned to construct a rock garden inside the park.
 Besides the garden, which was to be constructed over an area of 2 acre, other recreational facilities were planned to be set up.
 A man-made desert and purification of the lake within the park so as to enable a boating facility were also to be taken up.
 These new plans were to assist the park in its promotion as a tourist destination.
 Subrata Basu, the then local commissioner of customs and excise duty, had earlier succeeded with a similar rock sanctuary in Shilparamam, an arts and handicrafts village near Hyderabad.